rusili/AC-Android/lessons/ds-a-review/README.md

 ## Recursion

+**1)** How would you implement a program that counts from 1 to 10, printing out each number, without using loops?

-**1)** Given a string, compute recursively (no loops) a new string where all the lowercase 'x' chars have been changed to 'y' chars.
+**2)** Given a string, compute recursively (no loops) a new string where all the lowercase 'x' chars have been changed to 'y' chars.

 ```java
 changeXY("codex") → "codey"